vishwas-r/preloadx-custom-preloader/readme.md

 ## FAQs

+### How do I customize the preloader?
+Navigate to PreloadX Settings → Select desired preloader and adjust the styles as needed & click 'Save Changes'.

 ### Can I customize the preloader’s colors?
 You can customize the **background color** of your preloader, and for some loaders, you can also adjust the **foreground color**.
 However, for certain preloader styles that use multiple colors to create visual effects, the foreground color customization is not available.